bioeconometrician/bioeconometrician.github.io/_posts/2017-10-09-politically_correct_selection.md

 "Well," stated the principal "I think we should move onto the final book on our agenda, 'Little Shack in the Ghetto'."

-"Well I'm afraid this boo, is not looking to good," said the English representative.
+"Well I'm afraid this book is not looking to good," said the English representative.
 "On the one hand you have a story of a kid going through high school.
 But, on the other, she is a slightly overweight kid who becomes a Goth and disobeys the school uniform code."

 "We can't have those types of ragamuffins parading through books," said the anti-gender discrimination representative.